sudeeprp/rapa-home/code-craft.md

 ### Habits for modularity

-- Recap: Using tests to be precise with our purpose
+- Recap: Using tests to be precise with purpose
 - Productivity of writing vs reading code
 - Break for Single Responsibility - isolate changes
 - Name your files and functions to reflect purpose, rather than their contents